zergote/DUM-Dashboard-de-habitaci-n-Dom-tica/README.md

-# DUM-Dashboard-de-habitacion-Domotica
+# DUM Dashboard of Domotic Room
-Panel de control para el proyecto DUM de Una habitación Domótica.
+Control panel for the DUM project of One Room Domotics.

-## Vista Del Diseño
+## Design View
-Para el diseño se opto por utilizar ventanas flotantes y para el look and feel se utilizo la biblioteca para Java Swing [BeautyEye](https://github.com/JackJiang2011/beautyeye)
+For the design it was chosen to use floating windows and for the look and feel the Java Swing library was used [BeautyEye](https://github.com/JackJiang2011/beautyeye)

 ![Dashboard](/Vista%20final.png)

-## Funciones
+## Functions
-En el panel se establece una conexión con el microcontrolador Teensy 3.1 pudiendo leer las variables de este o modificarlas permitiendo de este modo poder tener total control sobre los sensores y actuadores conectados a el.
+In the panel a connection is established with the microcontroller Teensy 3.1 being able to read the variables of this one or to modify them allowing this way to be able to have total control on the sensors and actuators connected to it.

-### Mediante el panel se puede acceder a la siguiente información sobre la habitación:
+### The following information about the room can be accessed via the panel
-- Temperatura.
+- Temperature.
-- Humedad.
+- Moisture.
-- Humo o gas presentes.
+- Smoke or gas present.
-- Intrusos en el área.
+- Intruders in the area.
-- Fuego.
+- Fire.
-- Estado de luces.
+- Status of lights.

-### Se puede controlar mediante el panel las siguientes funciones:
+### The following functions can be controlled via the panel
-- Las luces y ventiladores de la habitación.
+- The lights and fans in the room.
-- Deshabilitar o habilitar sensores.
+- Disable or enable sensors.
-- Ajustar los disparadores para regular la temperatura y la humedad del área.
+- Adjust the shutters to regulate the temperature and humidity of the area.

-### Caracteristicas adicionales del panel de control:
+### Additional control panel features
-- Registro de todos los eventos que ocurren.
+- Recording of all events that occur.
-- Notificación por medio de correo electrónico en caso de producirse fuego o detectarse intrusos en el área.
+- Notification by e-mail in case of fire or intruders are detected in the area.

-## Bibliotecas utilizadas
+## Libraries used
 - [BeautyEye](https://github.com/JackJiang2011/beautyeye)
 - [JFreeChart](http://www.jfree.org/jfreechart/)
 - [jSSC (Java Simple Serial Connector)](https://github.com/scream3r/java-simple-serial-connector)